johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Create the save customer database method
 ### Saving the customer, transaction and order from the handler
 ### Running a test transaction
+### Fixing a database error, and saving more details
+- Generate a migration for adding payment intent and method fields to our transaction table `soda generate fizz AddColsToTransactionTable`